rubenvangenugten/SchemaNLP/README.md

 - Slow Performance: The script may take a long time to run.
 This is normal.
 - Cue Words Not Found: If a cue word is not in the GloVe vocabulary, choose an alternative word with a similar meaning.
 Verify that the cue word is correctly spelled and in lowercase.
 - Error in Working with Data: Ensure that the data types are correct in your input .csv file.
 For example, ensure that participant is a number rather than a string (e.g, 32 vs '32c4sx').
+- Missing mismatch count.
+The code computes mismatch scores based on all other cues in the dataframe.
+If you have data with only 1 cue, this will be blank in the example spreadsheet (e.g., like in the example csv here).
+If it contains only 1 cue, no mismatch cues are available.